VishalGawale/VishalGawale/README.md

 # Hello World! 👋 Meet Vishal Gawale

 I’m a **code craftsman**, **tech adventurer**, and **M.Sc.
 Software Engineering & Management student** living in Heilbronn, Germany.
-This is my GitHub playground—where ideas turn into code and innovation takes flight!
+This is my GitHub playground where ideas turn into code and innovation takes flight!

 ---